vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 n fact, the D statistics for 9 trios are >0.7, which is extremely high.
 So how is this possible in a dataset simulated with no geneflow?

 ruby plot_f4ratio.rb kitchAndDrosNames_DTrio_BBAA.txt plot_order.txt 0.2 kitchAndDrosNames_DTrio_BBAA_f4ratio.svg

+1) I ran it with kitch + dros eu + dros eu african added again + Ghana (so with the African duplicates) and it took ~17 hours, and results looked pretty weird...so I'm going to try and rerun dtrio again without the african duplicates

 [^1]: Kapun, M., Nunez, J. C., Bogaerts-Márquez, M., Murga-Moreno, J., Paris, M., Outten, J., ... & Bergland, A. O. (2021).
 Drosophila evolution over space and time (DEST): a new population genomics resource.
 Molecular biology and evolution, 38(12), 5782-5805.
 [^2]: Malinsky, M., Matschiner, M., & Svardal, H. (2021).
 Dsuite‐Fast D‐statistics and related admixture evidence from VCF files.
 Molecular ecology resources, 21(2), 584-595.